tobyreid/tobyreid.github.io/_posts/2019-11-06-visual-studio-16-3-x-a-bad-workman-blames-his-tools.md

 layout: post
 title: Visual Studio 16.3.x - A bad workman blames his tools?
 date: 2019-11-06 00:00:00 +0000
-summary: Nothing like moving the goalposts when your in the middle of something
+summary: Nothing like the goalposts moving when you're in the middle of something
 minutes: 2

 ---